 Is there anything more frustrating than taking the time to write a bio that details what you want clearly only to then get a message asking if you’re up for the exact opposite?

-If someone’s bio says that they’re only interested in long term relationships and you hit them up with a request for a booty call, you deserve an immediate block.
+If someone’s bio says that they’re only interested in long-term relationships and you hit them up with a request for a booty call, you deserve an immediate block.
 You’re wasting both of your time.

 3. Also, write a bio

-A bio is the best way to know if you’re at least on the same page with the kind of relationship that you’re looking for.
+When it comes to Tinder etiquette, a bio is the best way to know if you’re at least on the same page with the kind of relationship that you’re looking for.

 4. Save the snark